 \subsection{Networks}

 We use four types of networks: standard versions of Poisson and scale-free networks, and versions of these networks with the same degree distributions but with increased degree assortativity.
-The standard Poisson networks are of the Erd\"os-R\'{e}nyi (ER) random network type \cite{Erdos1960} and the standard scale-free networks are of the Barab\'asi-Albert (BA) type \cite{Barabasi1999}.
-To generate versions of these networks with increased degree assortativity, we apply the algorithm introduced by Xulvi-Brunet and Sokolov \cite{Xulvi2004}, which preserves the degree distribution of the network (see Section \ref{modeldetails} for details).
-All networks have $N=10^3$ nodes and an average degree of $\bar{d}=10$, and we use only networks where all nodes are contained in a single component, i.e. all individuals are at least indirectly connected to each other.
+All networks have $N=10^3$ nodes (large enough to avoid boundary effects, \cite{Santos2005}) and an average degree of $\bar{k}=10$, and we use only networks where all nodes are contained in a single component, i.e. all individuals are at least indirectly connected to each other.